-BankCom's Trust Services Group (TSG) maintained its Assets Under Management (AUM) at Php 70.21 billion.
+BankCom's Trust Services Group (TSG) maintained its Assets Under Management (AUM) at Php70.21 billion.
 The synergy between TSG and BBG has started to unlock numerous opportunities for SMC ecosystem clients to seek the Bank's trust products and services.
-It has completed its UITF Certification Program, with 170 certified UITF salespersons covering BanckCom's 140-branch network.
+It has completed its UITF Certification Program, with 170 certified UITF salespersons covering BanckCom's 140 branch network.

-BankCom's Investment Management Account was stable at Php 65.58 million, while Other Fiduciary Accounts AUM grew 8.6% to Php 3.32 billion.
+BankCom's Investment Management Account was stable at Php65.58 million, while Other Fiduciary Accounts AUM grew 8.6% to Php3.32 billion.

-TSG continues to expand its reach to achieve a 20% compounded annual growth rate (CAGR) increase in both AUM and revenues by 2024.
+TSG continues to expand its reach in order to meet its 2024 target of a 20% compounded annual growth rate (CAGR) increase in both AUM and revenues.
 It has rolled out initiatives to create value for clients and key stakeholders by providing employees, suppliers, distributors, and consumers with relevant and appropriate programs to protect and grow their savings through prudent and informed investing.